AOSSIE-Org/CarbonAssistant-Agent/README.md

   - Support across all categories such as obtaining emissions caused due to a road trip to somewhere OR due to train journey between two stations AND even due to Flights between two airports along with specification of number of passengers (e.g: "How much emissions are produced after I take a flight from Mumbai to Dubai ?")
   - Support for appliance usage along with their types, region of usage and their counts. (e.g: How much emissions are caused by 2 CRT TVs used for 11 hours in Canada?")
   - Support for queries related to emissions caused by meat and poultry productions (e.g: "What emissions are released for 3 kg beef production ?")
+  - Reverse lookup and provide user-relatable emission comparisons (Provides you real-life examples which produce similar emissions)
+ - Context management support (Able to remember what you said last and continue conversation over it)
+ - Slot filling support (Able to recognize and re-enquire missing pieces of required information in your query)

 ### Deploying